Zjinnnn/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

 ### 3.3 Utilization

+While it may look daunting when you launch TAvigator for the first time, fret not, we are here to help!

 Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
 Some example commands you can try:

 * `list students` : Lists all students in the current course.

 * `add n/Fu Yiqiao p/91234567 e/fyq@gmail.com id/A1234567M t/G10` : Adds a contact named `Fu Yiqiao` to TAvigator.

 * `delete 3` : Deletes the 3rd contact shown in the current list.

 * `exit` : Exits the app.

 Refer to the [Features](#4-features) below for details of each command.

 ### 3.4 Navigating the GUI

+Below is a quick simple overview of the various components of our interface!

 ![UI Overview](images/UiOverview.png)